gabor7d2/PCBuilder/README.md

 ### Current features:
 * **Native look** depending on OS
-* Display components with defined images, names, and specs
+* Display components with defined images, manufacturers, models, prices and specs
 * **3 types of links**
   * clicking on brand name or model number opens up the **product site**
   * clicking on price opens up the **configured shop** site that the price originates from